Barcelona Marathon - Pollen and Air Quality Forecast for Today

 Where is air quality worst on the Barcelona Marathon route?

-Based on today's forecast, Go3 levels are at their highest after 27.6 km into the route.
+Based on today's forecast, O3 is forecast at fair levels along the route today (27.2/100).
+Air quality is at its worst after 32.5 km into the route.
 Airmine calculates exposure at 200m intervals along the course using satellite-derived atmospheric data.

 Where is pollen highest on the Barcelona Marathon course?